-The Group's 100 largest leasing counterparties or groups of counterparties represented 32% (2013: 34%) of the consolidated book value of the total lease portfolio, as at 31 December 2014.
-The Group believes the concentration risk in the consolidated client portfolio for lease contracts is limited as the largest leasing counterparty representing 1.2% (2013: 1.1%) of the consolidated book value of the total lease portfolio or 1.4% of the risk-weighted assets as at 31 December 2014.
+The Group's 100 largest leasing counterparties or Groups of counterparties represented 31% (2014: 32%) of the consolidated book value of the total lease portfolio, as at 31 December 2015.
+The Group believes the concentration risk in the consolidated client portfolio for lease contracts is limited as the largest leasing counterparty represents 1.2% (2014: 1.2%) of the consolidated book value of the total lease portfolio or 1.6% of the risk-weighted assets as at 31 December 2015.

-The graph on the next page highlights the 10 largest on-balance sheet credit risk exposures, including both financial counterparties and lease counterparties, both in millions of euros and as a percentage of total onbalance sheet credit risk exposures.
-Financial counterparties exposures as of 31 December 2014 are shown in grey bars.
-The orange bars represent the Group's largest exposures due to leasing clients.
+The graph below highlights the 10 largest on-balance sheet credit risk exposures, including both financial counterparties and lease counterparties, both in millions of euros and as a percentage of total on-balance sheet credit risk exposures.